valtimo-platform/valtimo-documentation/using-valtimo/document/create-document-definition.md

 As an alternative to creating a document definition in the project, a document definition can also be uploaded via the admin interface.
 Creating the file itself is identical, but the path is not important as it will be uploaded to Valtimo.

-* Go to the menu 'Admin'.
+* Go to the Admin menu
-* Go to the menu 'Cases'.
+* Go to the Cases menu
-* Click on 'Upload case-definition'.
+* Click on Upload case-definition.
 * Upload the document definition.

 ![Uploading a document definition](img/upload-document-definition.png)